HAINAN: Fast and Accurate Transducer for Hybrid-Autoregressive ASR: Experiments

 \section{Experiments}

 We evaluate HAINAN ASR in two languages: English, German.
 All experiments are conducted using the NeMo \citep{kuchaiev2019nemo} toolkit, version \texttt{1.23.0}.
 We first extract 80-dimensional filterbank features on audio, with 25 ms windows at 10 ms strides.
 All models use FastConformer encoders with the first three layers all performing 2X subsampling, therefore 8X subsampling in total.
-Both TDT and HAINAN models use durations [0-8], and the probability of masking the predictor is 0.5 for HAINAN models.
+Both TDT and HAINAN models use durations \{0, 1, 2, ..., 7, 8\}.
 BPE tokenizer \citep{sennrich-etal-2016-neural,kudo2018sentencepiece} of size 1024 is used for text representation.
 For all experiments, we let models train for sufficient steps until validation performance degrades (no more than 150k training steps), and run model averaging on 5 best checkpoints to generate the final model for evaluation.
 For all datasets, we report ASR performance measured by WER and the inference speed of RNN-T, CTC, TDT and HAINAN models.
 For HAINAN models, we include results of AR, NAR and SAR modes, and use the notation ``SAR-$n$'' to indicate $n$ rounds of refinement runs).
+We include Transducer models with stateless predictors with 1-token context denoted as ``stateless'', and use ``/0'' to denote TDT/HAINAN models that use all positive durations \{1, 2, ..., 7, 8\}.